The 'perfect combination of food and drink' prediction by AI is highly accurate and in line with the view of a professional

 In addition, 'KitcheNette' was evaluated for a combination often used in cocktails such as 'squeezed juice of champagne and orange' and 'squeezed juice of orange and sparkling wine'.
 The combination that you do not usually do, such as 'is evaluated low.

 In addition, I instructed 'KitcheNette' to find ingredients suitable for alcohol such as red wine and white wine, but recommended combinations such as 'beef stock (red bean soup for red wine)' and 'mussels for white wine'.
-These combinations are highly accurate matches to the combination of food and drink mentioned in the book “ What to drink with What You Eat ” by culinary researcher Andrew Donenberg.
+These combinations are highly accurate matches to the combination of food and drink mentioned in the book “

 In addition, 'KitcheNette' has found even unknown combinations that are not found in existing recipes.
 The image below is a comparison of the ingredients recommended by 'KitcheNette' to match 'red wine' and the combinations recommended by Donnenberg's book.
 On the right side is a list of ingredients that match the red wines selected by professionals, from the top in alphabetical order such as 'beef', 'cheese' and ' hunting meat '.